byronpineda225/VBA-challenge/README.md

 # VBA-challenge
 Byron's VBA Scripting work

-In this homework assignment you will use VBA scripting to analyze real stock market data.
+In this homework assignment you use VBA scripting to analyze real stock market data.

 Create a script that will loop through all the stocks for one year and output the following information.

 The ticker symbol.